Man-o-pause, is there such a thing?

 Conclusion

 Men change around 50.
-Something shifts in the body, in the mind, and in the deeper layers of identity.
-It is not the same for every man, but most men feel the unmistakable sense of entering a new phase.
-You can fight it, deny it, or numb it, but the transition will keep calling.
+Something shifts in the body, the mind, and the deeper layers of identity.
+Not for every man in the same way, but many feel the pull into a new phase.
+You can resist it or numb it, yet the transition keeps calling.

 This is where the work begins.

 Your body is not betraying you.
 It is inviting you.
-Your fatigue, your irritability, your loss of drive, your questions about meaning: all of these are signals that the old map has run out.
+Fatigue, irritability, loss of drive, and questions about meaning are signs that the old map has run out.

-The task now is to build a new one.
+The task now is to draw a new one.